lynx-mohr/Climbing_wall_game/README.md

 🧗‍♂️ Interactive Climbing Wall Game (v2.0)
-This is an advanced, Arduino-based reaction game designed specifically for climbing walls.
+This is an Arduino-based reaction game designed specifically for climbing walls.
 The game challenges the climber through physical activity, speed, and memory training using integrated RGB buttons, sound effects, and interactive bonus rounds.

 ✨ Features
 Three Difficulty Levels: